 What are the options on the registration form for tutoring?

-In-Person Individual Tutoring: We offer in-person individual tutoring in the greater Columbus, OH or greater Indianapolis, IN areas.
+In-Person Individual Tutoring: We offer in-person individual tutoring in the greater Columbus, Ohio area.
 We meet students in public locations, such as libraries.
 Individual tutoring is $90/hour with an Associate Tutor and $180/hour with Brian.

 Online Individual Tutoring: Online tutoring offers maximum scheduling flexibility and convenience.
 Using the latest video conferencing and shared whiteboard technology, we replicate the in-person tutoring experience with students across town or across the globe.
 Individual tutoring is $90/hour with an Associate Tutor and $180/hour with Brian.

-In-Person Small Group Tutoring: 2 Students: Must already have group members.
-In-person small group tutoring is offered in the greater Columbus, OH or greater Indianapolis, IN areas.
+In-Person Small Group Tutoring – 2 Students: Must already have group members.
+In-person small group tutoring is offered in the greater Columbus, OH area.
 We meet students in public locations, such as libraries.
 Small group tutoring with two students is $63/student/hour with an Associate Tutor and $126/student/hour with Brian.
 We do not match students in groups.
-For groups of more than two students, please email us at firstname.lastname@example.org for a quote.
+For groups of more than two students, please email us for a quote.

-Online Small Group Tutoring: 2 Students: Must already have group members.
+Online Small Group Tutoring – 2 Students: Must already have group members.
 Online tutoring offers maximum scheduling flexibility and convenience.
 Using the latest video conferencing and shared whiteboard technology, we replicate the in-person tutoring experience.
 Individual tutoring is $63/student/hour with an Associate Tutor and $126/student/hour with Brian.
 We do not match students in groups.
-For groups of more than two students, please email us at email@example.com for a quote.
+For groups of more than two students, please email us for a quote.

 How much is the tutoring per hour?